-Severity of Occurrences

-Aviation Definition Meaning Value

-Catastrophic Equipment destroyed.Multiple deaths.
-A
+Severity of Occurrences Aviation Definition Meaning Catastrophic Equipment destroyed.Multiple deaths.
 Hazardous A large reduction in safety margins, physical distress or a workload such that the operators cannot be relied upon to perform their tasks accurately or completely.

-Serious injury.Major equipment damage.
+Serious injury.
+Major equipment damage. В

-Major A significant reduction in safety margins, a reduction in the ability of the operators to cope with adverse operating conditions as a result of increase in workload, or as a result of conditions impairing their efficiency.

-Serious incident.Injury to persons.

-Minor Nuisance.
-Operating limitations.

-Use of emergency procedures.

-Table 2 - 2 Safety Risk Severity Table
+Table 2-2 Safety Risk Severity Table